 Can Cryptocurrency Become More Sustainable?

 There’s still a lot of work to be done in order to lessen the environmental impact of Bitcoin and other types of cryptocurrency.
-For example, Ethereum, the world’s second-largest cryptocurrency (right after Bitcoin), has “Ethereum 2.0” in the works in order to become more sustainable and drastically cut its energy consumption.
+For example, Ethereum, the world’s second-largest cryptocurrency (right after Bitcoin), has “Ethereum 2.0” in the works (now referred to as “the merge” and “the docking”) in order to become more sustainable and drastically cut its energy consumption.

 “Ethereum is a proof-of-work blockchain and is moving away from proof-of-work to proof-of-stake to secure their blockchain and verify transactions,” Köhler says, which makes the process more sustainable.
 “However, this is no trivial task and takes time.
 Using a different (non-PoW blockchain) could also address this.”